joomla/joomla-framework/src/Joomla/Console/README.md

             array('y', 'yell', 'Y'), // First element will be option name, others will be alias 0,
             'Yell will make output upper case.',
-            Option::IS_PRIVATE // sub command will not extends private option,
-            // this is default value, we don't need set private.
+            Option::IS_PRIVATE // sub command will not extends private option, this is default value, we don't need set private manually.
         )
         ->setHelp('foo help');
 }